natale565/natale565-E-Commerce-Back-End/README.md

 - To test this tool use Insomnia or a similar tool of your choice.

-# Example video of useage and screen shots
+# Example video of usage and screen shots

 - [Link To Video](https://app.screencastify.com/v3/watch/mkK2sq7j2qjqo0oVLBsq)